Williamsburg International F.C.: Men's Records

+Women's Records

 Hall of Fame

 During Williamsburg International's 10th Anniversary Celebration, the club elected five members as part of an inaugural Hall of Fame cohort.
 In order to be considered for the Hall of Fame, players must no longer be active players.
 Hall of Fame nominees are voted on by current and former Williamsburg International players.

 Class of 2022

 Non-profit

 In 2017, Williamsburg International FC was incorporated in New York State as a 501(c)(3) non-profit with the purpose of promoting the enjoyment of association football, to promote the enhancement of the football skills and sense of community of all its members through the arrangement of training, matches, and social activities.

 Berk scholarship

-Named in honor of Anna Berk, the wife of club founder Benjamin Reichner, the WIFC Berk Scholarship annually recognizes a young soccer player who embodies the values and spirit of sportsmanship, camaraderie, and outstanding character.
-Williamsburg International partners with local youth club F.C.
+Named in honor of Anna Berk, the wife of club founder Benjamin Reichner, the WIFC Berk Scholarship annually recognized a young soccer player who embodied the values and spirit of sportsmanship, camaraderie, and outstanding character.
+Williamsburg International partnered with local youth club F.C.
 Select to support young players in the Williamsburg community.